tsimeonov/Computer-Science/Computer Science/CM1015 Computational Mathematics/week 3/Introduction to sequences_Test.md

 - A dequence where each term is the sum of all previous terms
 - A sequence where each term is divided by a constant
 - A sequence where each term is obtained by adding a constant to the previous term. `Correct`

+2. Which term represents the common difference in an arithmetic sequence

+- r
+- d `correct`
+- n
+- a